 Our work is also related to a theoretical literature in asset pricing that explores the effects of benchmarking on stock returns and their comovement.
 The first paper in this line of research is Brennan (1993), who, like us, derives a two-factor CAPM in an economy with asset managers.
 Cuoco and Kaniel (2011), Basak and Pavlova (2013), and Buffa, Vayanos, and Woolley (2014) show how benchmarking creates additional demand for stocks included in the benchmark index, generating an index effect.
 Basak and Pavlova also derive excess comovement of index stocks.
+Greenwood (2005) considers a model with passive indexers and arbitrageurs (who are like our conventional investors) and shows that an index reconstitution not only lifts prices of stocks added to the index but also those of non-index stocks that are positively correlated with them.
 This literature focuses on asset prices, taking stocks' cash flows as given, and does not explore the real effects of benchmarking.